bruteforce/restaurantPOS/README.md

 This project is developed from angular seed.

-There are 5 routes defined for the app :
+There are 5 routes defined for this single page app :
 .when('/login', {
           controller: 'LoginController',
           templateUrl: 'login/login.view.html',